-- Ensure urban development occurs within an urban growth boundary/area to promote a more orderly, compact and efficient future development pattern. - Achieve a 10 percent increase in overall regional density between 2000 and 2035. - Provide safe, environmentally sensitive and efficient mobility choices for people and goods, integrated with land use.
+- Ensure urban development occurs within an urban growth boundary/area to promote a more orderly, compact and efficient future develop ment pattern.

+- Achieve at least a 10 percent increase in overall regional density between 2000 and 2035.

+- Locate 50 percent of new housing and 75

+percent of new employment between 2005 and

+2035 in designated urban centers throughout

+the region.